RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 * [RetroPie Forum: How to use MAME with RetroPie Help Guide](https://retropie.org.uk/forum/topic/2859/how-to-use-mame-with-retropie-help-guide)
 * [Demystifying MAME ROMs Tutorial by ChoccyHobNob](http://choccyhobnob.com/tutorials/demystifying-mame-roms/).

-# Verifying and Rebuilding ROMs
+# Correct ROM versions are essential
 So how do you tell you have the right ROM if you aren't sure that your set matches the version required by the emulator you chose?
 What if you don't have the right version?

+It is possible to 'rebuild' from one version of an arcade ROM collection to another.
+If you also have access to a newer ROM collection you can 'roll forward' your ROM version, of if you have access to an older ROM collection or a 'rollback' collection you can rebuild to a lower ROM version.

 **Note: the process of verifying and rebuilding ROMs is complex and requires a substantial investment of time and effort in order to master.
 If your goal is to have working arcade ROMs, it is almost always simpler to download a full ROM set that has already been verified to match the arcade emulator you chose.**

-Visit the page on [Validating, Rebuilding, and Filtering ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs) to learn more.
+Visit the page on [Validating, Rebuilding, and Filtering ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs) to learn more about rebuilding.